LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 * [ ] Review migration schedule (see customer migration schedule)
 * [ ] Login to the migration VM using `ssh -L 8000:localhost:8000 <vm_alias_ip_or_hostname>` to expose UI port `8000` outside of the docker container
+  * Run `./congregate.sh ui` from the container to start the Congregate UI
 * [ ] Check the status of **gitlab.com** (https://status.gitlab.com/)
   * [ ] Confirm you can reach the UI of the instance
   * [ ] Confirm you can reach the API through cURL or a REST client